MrMicky-FR/FastInv/README.md

 # FastInv
 Light and easy inventory management library for Bukkit plugins

-Works with all Bukkit versions from 1.7.10 to 1.13
+Works with all versions from 1.7 to 1.13 !

-Java 8 is a prerequisite for FastInv !

-FastInv also come with a optional [ItemBuilder](src/main/java/fr/mrmicky/fastinv/ItemBuilder.java) (only for 1.8+) so you can quickly create ItemStack.
+FastInv also come with a [ItemBuilder](src/main/java/fr/mrmicky/fastinv/ItemBuilder.java) (only for 1.8+) so you can quickly create ItemStack.

-You can find the JavaDoc [here](https://mrmicky.fr/fastinv/)
+## Features
+* The API is in a single small class (less than 500 lines with the doc).
+* Custom inventory (size, title and type).
+* Items with custom ClickEvent.
+* Easy to use.
+* Update task with configurable delay.
+* Option to prevent player to close the inventory.
+* Supports multiple update tasks with configurable delay.
+* The Bukkit methods can still be use with a FastInv.
+* All methods are thread-safe.

 ## How to use
 Using FastInv is really easy.
 Start with adding the [FastInv](src/main/java/fr/mrmicky/fastinv/FastInv.java) class to your project.
 Then add `FastInv.init(this);` in your `onEnable` method of your plugin like this: